The Hilarious relatives-in-law. Chapter 6

 "Look, relative, why do you need a cow?
 There's no hey in your shed.
 What will you feed her with?
 We must sell her, or else she will starve to death.
 Doesn't it sound logical?"

 They sold the cow.
-The whole winter they drank and caroused and when spring came around the relatives-in-law asked their relative-in-law, "Why do you need a cast iron stove top on the stove for the summer?
+The whole winter they drank and caroused.
+As spring came around the relatives-in-law asked their relative-in-law, "Why do you need a cast iron stove top on the stove for the summer?
 Let's sell it.
 When the winter comes around, we will buy a new one.
 Doesn't it sound logical?"

 "Yes, it does.
 You`re right again.
-It`s definitely according to logic.
-I simply don`t need a stove in the summer," the relative-in-law agreed nonchalantly.
+It`s definitely according to logic and can`t be beaten.
+The reason is that I simply don`t need a stove in the summer," the relative-in-law agreed nonchalantly.

-"Cardan, can you find buyers for the cast iron stove top?"
+"Cardan, can you find a buyer for the cast iron stove top?"
 We will pay you well if you help us," they suggested.

 "Well, let's keep an open mind about it.
 How am I supposed to find a buyer for a second-hand stove top?
-Firstly, it must be shown, only then, maybe, someone will buy it."
+Firstly, it must be shown, only then someone might buy it."

-"OK, you`re right.
+"Fair enough.
 Take it.
-You'll find buyers faster with it," the relatives-in-law conceded.
+You'll find a buyer faster with it," the relatives-in-law conceded.

-Cardan loaded the stove top on a bicycle and went to look for buyers.
+Cardan loaded the stove top on a bicycle and went to look for a buyer.
 However, on the way he came up with an insidious plan.
 He hid the stove top in a bush and moved to the nearest house.

-"Excuse me," he called, knocking at the gate," do you need a cast iron stove top for the stove?"
+"Excuse me," he called out, knocking at the gate," do you need a cast iron stove top for the stove?"

 A minute later the owner of the house came out to Cardan.